chronosphereio/gobuildcache/README.md

   - [Why should I use gobuildcache?](#why-should-i-use-gobuildcache)
   - [Can I use regular S3?](#can-i-use-regular-s3)
   - [Do I have to use gobuildcache with self-hosted runners in AWS and S3OZ?](#do-i-have-to-use-gobuildcache-with-self-hosted-runners-in-aws-and-s3oz)

+`gobuildcache` implements the [gocacheprog](https://pkg.go.dev/cmd/go/internal/cacheprog) interface defined by the Go compiler over a variety of storage backends, the most important of which is S3 Express One Zone (henceforth referred to as S3OZ).
+Its primary purpose is to accelerate CI (both compilation and tests) for large Go repositories.
+You can think of it as a self-hostable and OSS version of [Depot's remote cache feature](https://depot.dev/blog/go-remote-cache).

+Effectively, `gobuildcache` leverages S3OZ as a distributed build cache for concurrent `go build` or `go test` processes regardless of whether they're running on a single machine or distributed across a fleet of CI VMs.
+This dramatically improves CI performance for large Go repositories because each CI process will behave as if running with an almost completely pre-populated build cache, even if the CI process was started on a completely ephemeral VM that has never compiled code or executed tests for the repository before.

+`gobuildcache` is highly sensitive to the latency of the remote storage backend, so it works best when running on self-hosted runners in AWS targeting an S3 Express One Zone bucket in the same region as the self-hosted runners.
+That said, it doesn't have to be used that way.
+For example, if you're using Github's hosted runners or self-hosted runners outside of AWS, you can use a different storage solution like Tigris.
+See `examples/github_actions_tigris.yml` for an example of using `gobuildcache` with Tigris.

 # Quick Start